1911 UIAFA European Football Tournament: Participants

 Originally, the tournament was to be contested by the national teams of all of UIAFA's 6 members, France (USFSA), England (AFA), Bohemia (ČSF), Switzerland (LSS), Belgium (FBSA), and Spain (FECF), but the latter was ultimately not invited to enter, while Belgium withdrew for unknown reasons, but it was most likely the result of their 1–6 defeat at the hands of Bohemia just a few days prior.
 This left the three founding members and Switzerland, but following tensions between the Alemannic and the Romands, the Swiss withdrew at the last minute, so the Organizing Committee decided to grant the vacant place to a team representing the Northern Committee of the USFSA, the so-called Northern France.
 Hungary was also announced as participants on 11 April, but this was most likely the result of a confused French journalist, since no Hungarian federation ever joined the UIAFA.

-It is important to note that the English AFA team (Amateur Football Alliance) is not related to the England Amateur side fielded by the English FA at the time, which was obviously stronger.
+The English AFA team (Amateur Football Alliance) is not related to the England Amateur side fielded by the English FA at the time, which was obviously stronger.